enriquecoronadozu/NEP/README.md

 # Important:

-This project is still in experimental steps, a first alpha version is expected to be launched next 15 of January of 2018.
-This new version comes with new interesting features in the end-user interface.
-Also some aditional features and improvements have been done in the freamework layer.
+- This project is still in experimental steps, a first alpha version is expected to be launched next 15 of January of 2018.
+- This new version comes with new interesting features in the end-user interface.
+- Documentation will be updated soon.
+- Some aditional features and improvements have been done in the freamework layer.

 # NEP: An Open End-user Programming Platform for Social Robots.